 In the event of a disaster, you can lose not only your VMs and disks, but your IaaS resources as well, such as networks and load balancers.

-If you need to re-create your IaaS resources, prepare your environment by following the instructions specific to your IaaS in Installation Overview.
+If you need to recreate your IaaS resources, prepare your environment by following the instructions specific to your IaaS in Installation overview.

-1. Using the Ops Manager UI:
+Using the Tanzu Operations Manager UI:

-2. Using the Ops Manager API:
+Using the Tanzu Operations Manager API:

 curl -v "https://OPS-MANAGER-FQDN/api/v0/installation_asset_collection \